temporalio/documentation/docs/concepts/retry-policies.md

 - **Description**: Specifies errors that shouldn't be retried.
   - **Default is none.**
-    - The errors are matched against the `type` field of the [ApplicationFailure](/kb/failures#application-failure).
+  - Errors are matched against the `type` field of the [Application Failure](/kb/failures#application-failure).
-  - If one of those errors occurs, a retry will not occur.
+  - If one of those errors occurs, a retry does not occur.
-- **Use case**: There may be errors that you know of that should not trigger a retry.
-  In this case, you can specify them such that, if they occur, the given execution is not retried.
+- **Use case**: If you know of errors that should not trigger a retry, you can specify that, if they occur, the execution is not retried.

 ## Retry interval